 Audio Record.
 Unless otherwise provided in these rules, all proceedings in the Gallipolis Municipal Court shall be recorded by an audio electronic recording device provided by the Court.
-Arraignments and other hearings that are conducted via video from the jail or other off site facility shall be recorded by audio and video.
+Arraignments and other hearings that are conducted via video from the jail or other off site facility shall be recorded by audio, and by video when video is available.